malikfm/SparkStreamingHBase/README.md

 # SparkStreamingHBase
 This project illustrates how to create Kafka Producer, Kafka Consumer, and insert streaming data into HBase using Java and Spark.
-Humidity data were taken from https://www.kaggle.com/selfishgene/historical-hourly-weather-data?select=humidity.csv
+> Dummy data were taken from https://www.kaggle.com/selfishgene/historical-hourly-weather-data, humidity.csv then transformed to JSON format.

 ## Prerequisites
 Please ensure that you have met the following requirements: